Judge sets date for 9/11 defendants to enter pleas, deepening battle over court's independence

 McCall's ruling also confirmed that the government and Guantanamo's top authority agreed to clauses in the plea deals for Mohammed and one other defendant that bar authorities from seeking possible death penalties again even if the plea deals were later discarded for some reason.
 The clauses appeared written in advance to try to address the kind of battle now taking place.

 The Defense Department notified families Friday that it would keep fighting the plea deals.
-Officials intended to block the defendants from entering their pleas as well as challenge the agreements and McCall's ruling before a U.S. court of military commission review, they said in a letter to families of 9/11 victims.
+Officials would challenge the agreements and McCall's ruling before a U.S. court of military commission review, and seek a delay in the three men from entering their pleas for now, they said in a letter to families of 9/11 victims.
+McCall agreed late Tuesday to only a partial delay for now, until January, to give the review panel time.

-The Pentagon on Wednesday did not immediately answer questions on whether it had filed its appeal.
+A U.S. official, speaking on condition of anonymity to discuss the legal matters, said the government had not yet filed papers asking the military commission review court to review the Guantanamo judge's ruling.
+Asked if the White House was involved in the decision to challenge the ruling, the official said no.

 While families of some of the victims and others are adamant that the 9/11 prosecutions continue to trial and possible death sentences, legal experts say it is not clear that could ever happen.
 If the 9/11 cases clear the hurdles of trial, verdicts and sentencings, the U.S. Court of Appeals for the District of Columbia Circuit would likely hear many of the issues in the course of any death penalty appeals.